If you have no idea who Jason Shew is, start with this site: www.jasonshew.com. Here’s a TL;DR version for you:

 - human resources management and corporate identity design

 Yes, that’s all about his public/professional persona.

 If you desire to have an intimate knowledge of him, just read on.

-In North America, he is referred to as Jason Shew professionally or Jay Shew in day-to-day life, whereas in Asia, he is widely referred to as Jason Shew (among English and Cantonese speakers) or Shao Jingxiang (among Mandarin speakers), with Zhang Jia formerly used at school.
+In Canada, he is referred to as Jason Shew or Jay Shew in day-to-day life, whereas in China, he is widely referred to as Jason Shew (among English and Cantonese speakers) or Shao Jingxiang (among Mandarin speakers), with Zhang Jia formerly used at school.

 The neutralized surname Shew smacks of a sense of denationalization.
 His indisposition to Hanyu Pinyin signals his keenness to distance himself from the decaying present-day Chinese culture and the contentious Chinese stereotypes (even as a Chinese Canadian).

-His middle name is Barry, which was given in remembrance of his late de facto step-father, Mr. Baorui Zheng.
+His middle name is Barry, which was given in remembrance of his late step-father, Mr. Baorui Zheng.

 Born under Aries in the Year of the Tiger and often being “reckless,” he’s also dubbed TIGER.